nipunmanral/Cross-Domain-Image-Translation-Using-CycleGAN/README.md

 * discriminatorB.h5 - 10.5MB

 ## Testing
 Once the model is trained, the model file should be in the same folder as the test script with the name: *generatorAToB.h5* and *generatorBToA.h5*.
-The test data shold be in *--data_dir* parameter in the folder structure as described above.
+The test data should be in *--data_dir* parameter in the folder structure as described above.
 Using the *--batch_size* flag, you can specify home many test images should get modified.

 You can test the model by running:

-    python test.py
+    python predict.py

-The results will be generated in *results* folder.
+The results will be generated in *Code/results* folder.
 Create two folders *m2f* and *f2m* inside the results folder.
 The corresponding transformations will appear in these two folders.
 The results will contain - fake, real, reconstructed and identity images.